deepthi15302/jekyll-simple-dark/README.md

 A simple and dark theme for Jekyll. **Under development**

 Responsive images, tables and iframes (for include videos of **Youtube**, **Vimeo** or similar services) A minimal pure javascript code for toggle menu and responsive tables.
+Compatible with Google Analytics and jekyll-seo-tags.

 Icon font make with [Fontello](http://fontello.com/)

 Support socials networks links (simple add the links on your _config.yml):

+* RSS
 * Facebook
 * Twitter
 * Google+